Information about UK Health Security Agency's tick awareness resources and how to take part in the Tick Surveillance Scheme.

 - determine the diversity of ticks infesting humans and animals

-- detect exotic or unusual tick species
+- detect non-native (imported) or rare UK tick species

 Taking part in the scheme